TejasKalluraya/MyChatApp/README.md

 # MyChatApp
-Chat App using PHP with MySQL &amp; JavaScript with features like Activity Status and Sign Up
+Chat App built using PHP & MySQL with features like Activity Status and Sign Up